 Trustees and the management team's agreed guideline is to maintain a sufficient level of reserves to ensure that the Trust can manage the effects of unpredictable timing of some funding and project income, and can balance its expenditure with its income over the financial year.
-To ensure that core activities can continue during a period of low income, the Trustees consider a minimum level of reserves to be not less than three months' average expenditure on staffing and overheads.
+To ensure that core activities can continue during a period of low income, the Trustees consider a minimum level of reserves to be not less than three months' average expenditure on overheads.
 However, as noted, due to the severe global economic downturn the reserve had to be drawn down significantly in the last two years to provide the Trust time to increase project activities.
+In line with its growing emphasis on contributing strategically to international development, the Trust has been able to dramatically reduce its expenditure and to ensure its financial stability.